-- The chart and table show the total number of claims reported to date by accident guarter, starting from the first accident year (1 Dec 17 to 31 Dec 18) to the sixth accident year (1 Jan 23 to 31 Dec 23), compared to their expected ultimate claims - The ultimate estimate for the sixth accident year is determined using the expected ultimate claims for 2023Q1, and an average of prior guarter ultimate claim numbers in the fifth accident year, this applies to all claim types shown below - Earlier accident periods are more developed, and more recent accident guarters still have a number of incurred but not yet reported (IBNR) • claims - The observed drop in projected ultimate claims during periods impacted by COVID-19 lockdowns is due to a reduction in exposure as a result of reduced traffic.
-This reduction in claims as a result of COVID-19 lockdowns has been similarly observed across all claim cohorts - Ultimate claims for accident guarters 2021Q4 to 2023Q1 are expected to be higher compared to 2021Q3 due to an increase in exposure but still at a level that is lower than earlier accident guarters in accident years 2018 - 2019.
+- > The chart and table show the total number of claims reported to date by accident quarter, compared to their expected ultimate claims - The ultimate estimate for the sixth accident year is determined using the expected ultimate claims for 2023Q1 and 2023Q2, and an average of prior quarter ultimate claim numbers in the fifth accident year, this applies to all claim types shown below - Earlier accident periods are more developed, and more recent accident quarters still have a number of incurred but not yet reported (IBNR) claims - The observed drop in projected ultimate claims during periods impacted by COVID-19 lockdowns is due to a reduction in exposure as a result of reduced traffic.
+This reduction in claims as a result of COVID-19 lockdowns has been similarly observed across all claim cohorts. - Ultimate claims for accident quarters 2021Q4 to 2023Q1 are expected to be higher compared to 2021Q3 due to an increase in exposure but still at a level that is lower than earlier accident quarters in accident years 2018 2019.
+Due to an increase in exposure and reported to date experience, ultimate claims for accident quarter 2023Q2 is expected to return towards pre-COVID-19 levels.